Getting Prepared for an

 LED lights are solid-state diodes that are made to conduct electricity on one direction only.
 In the case of LED lights, the LED itself has a very low reverse breakdown voltage.
 Most LED lights will handle a fairly large voltage spike in the forward direction, but not in the reverse direction.
 LED lights are currently the most efficient form of lighting that is available.
 LED lights also can last for a very long time.
 I know of one case where a device that I built at a television transmitter site in 1980 has some of the older (1970s) type of LED indicator lights that have been operating continuously for more than 33 years.

 Compact fluorescent lights can probably be stored without any kind of EMP protection because the base of the light is so small that they are unlikely to pick up enough voltage for the imbedded transistors to be damaged.
 CFL bulbs are almost certain, however, to be damaged if they are in a socket at the time of an EMP since they have two switching transistors embedded into the base of the CFL.
 These switching transistors, although they are out of sight, would very likely be damaged by high voltages picked up by any wiring external to the CFL device itself.
+LED lights made for AC use nearly all have a similar switching power supply in the base that is very sensitive to EMP.

 Although many LED flashlights are likely to survive an EMP simply because of their small size, the sensitivity of LEDs makes the survival of unprotected flashlights less than certain.
 Also, some LED flashlights contain additional sensitive circuitry.
 Because of the importance of having at least one good flashlight when the power grid is down for a long period of time, it would be a good idea to store at least one LED flashlight in a nested faraday shield.